haramoz/dr-sattlers-bar/README.md

 - UI welcoming functionality and skeleton look and feel
 - Redesigned the frontend module to improve the design based on containerization needs

-## This is put on hold until further notice, for other goals!